OSRAM Cool Blue Intense Next Gen Xenon bulbs

 The CBI-NG adds a whiter beam and still improves forward visibility over a normal factory HID reference.

-The OSRAM Cool Blue Intense Next Gen showed strong low beam results in all three OEM projectors.
+The OSRAM Cool Blue Intense Next Gen showed good low beam results in all three OEM projectors.
 The beam looks noticeably cleaner and whiter than stock while keeping the cutoff intact.

-The original review measured an average 527 lux, about 24% higher than the baseline stock xenon bulbs.
-The current chart lists 509 low beam lux, still a useful gain over the 408-lux reference.
+The original article measured an average 527 lux, about 24% higher than the baseline stock xenon bulbs.
+In the current chart data, we measured 509 low beam lux versus the 408 low lux Xenon reference, which is about 25% higher.

 The Lexus RX projector showed the largest jump in the original article data, while the Murano and TL results were more modest but still practical.
 This is the kind of bulb that improves the look of the vehicle without turning the beam sloppy.